eliasbui/ccl-magic/README.md

-The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start Crush.
+The quickest way to get started is to grab an API key for your preferred provider such as Anthropic, OpenAI, Groq, or OpenRouter and just start CCL-MAGIC.
 You'll be prompted to enter your API key.

 That said, you can also set environment variables for preferred providers.